Exponential self-similar mixing by incompressible flows: Scaling analysis in a self-similar construction

-Under Assumption~\ref{ass}, the self-similar construction described above ensures Sobolev regularity of the velocity field with respect to the space variable, uniformly in time.
+\begin{parag}[Regularity in time] Under Assumption~\ref{ass}, the self-similar construction described above ensures Sobolev regularity of the velocity field with respect to the space variable, uniformly in time.
 No regularity with respect to the time variable is provided.

-In fact, in all examples presented in this paper, the velocity field is piecewise smooth with respect to both space and time variables.
-If the velocity field is smooth in time on two adjacent time intervals, and if it can be smoothly extended to the closure of each of them, then the discontinuity across the interface of the two intervals can be eliminated.
-Indeed, it is enough to replace in each interval $u$ and $\rho$ by
+However, in all examples presented in this paper, the velocity field is smooth in space and piecewise smooth in time.
+If the velocity field is smooth in time on two adjacent time intervals, and if it can be smoothly extended to the closure of each of them, then the discontinuity across the interface of the two intervals can be eliminated by a suitable reparametrization of time.
+More precisely, we replace in each time interval $u$ and $\rho$ by

-where in each interval the smooth function $\eta$ is chosen to be increasing, surjective, and constant in a small (left or right) neighborhood of each of endpoints of the interval.
+where in each interval the smooth function $\eta$ is chosen to be increasing, surjective, and constant in a small (left or right) neighborhood of each endpoint of the interval.
 It is immediate to check that $\tilde \rho$ solves the Cauchy problem for~\eqref{e:continuity} with velocity field $\tilde u$, that $\tilde u$ is smooth on the union of the closures of the two time intervals, and that the value of the solution at the endpoints of both intervals has not changed.

-We remark that the argument above does not apply in case the velocity field lacks a smooth extension to the closure of (at least) one time interval.
-In such a case the time discontinuity cannot be eliminated.
-Our example in Section~\ref{pinching} indeed contains singularities, which is unavoidable, since topological properties of the transported sets are changed along the time evolution.
+We remark that the argument above does not apply in case the velocity field lacks a smooth extension to the closure of the time intervals.
+In this case the time discontinuity cannot be eliminated.
+This is indeed the case for the example presented in Section~\ref{pinching}.
+The time singularity cannot be avoided there, given that the topological properties of smooth sets are not preserved along the time evolution realized in that example. \end{parag}